Discover Better Ways of Teaching

 CLICK TO CONTACT US

-- Learn more about supporting students with difficulties in this 100 hour distance learning course.
+- Learn how to support students with learning difficulties in this 100 hour distance learning course.

 This course is a must for anyone working in the educational environment or who would like to work in education!